 Provided you don’t keep a TPE mat under the sun longer, it’ll serve you longer.

-A top recommendation is the Hatha Yoga Extra Thick TPE Yoga Mat.
+A top recommendation is the Heathyoga Eco Friendly Non Slip Yoga Mat.

-By measuring 72 by 32 inches, the Hatha Yoga Extra Thick TPE Yoga Mat promises ample space for your yoga routines.
+By measuring 72 by 26 inches, the Heath Eco Friendly Non Slip Yoga Mat promises ample space for your yoga routines.

 Given that the construction material is a thermoplastic elastomer, this extra long thick yoga mat is ecofriendly.
 But in addition to that, it’s also tear-resistant and slip-resistant.